Technical Report : ContikiMAC vs X-MAC performance analysis: Background

 A node running ContikiMAC also needs to wake up periodically.
 However, to the contrary of X-MAC, a node does not need to stay awake until the end of its active period.
 The node quickly performs two successive Clear Channel Assessments (CCA) to determine, based on the radio signal strength, if there is an incoming transmission.
 If the CCAs succeed (channel clear), the node goes back to sleep immediately.
 If the CCAs fail (channel busy), the node stays awake and a procedure called a \emph{fast sleep optimization} tries to determine if the received signal is due to noise or to an incoming frame.
 In case of noise the node goes back to sleep.

-The timing of the wake-up phase is critical to make data transmission functional in presence of \emph{fast sleep optimization}.
-A summary of the timing constraints defined by \cite{contikimac} is provided below.
+The timing of the wake-up phase is critical to make data transmission functional.
+Compared to an X-MAC node which stays awake for a specific time, the use of CCAs by ContikiMAC implies very strict timing constraints\cite{contikimac}.
+A summary of those constraints are defined below.
 The variables used in the constraints are described in Table~\ref{tab:cmac-timing-notations} and an illustration is provided in Fig.~\ref{fig:ContikiMAC-timing}.

 \begin{enumerate}

 \item \textbf{Space for ACKs} : The interval between two transmissions ($T_i$) must be greater than the time needed to send and receive an ACK ($T_a + T_d$).

 \item \textbf{Detect frame with only 2 CCAs} : To ensure that at worst two CCAs are enough to detect a transmission, the interval $T_c$ between two CCAs must be longer than the interval between two transmissions $T_i$.